Kazakhstan: Economy

 In 2018, Kazakhstan had a GDP of $179.332 billion and an annual growth rate of 4.5%.
 Per capita, Kazakhstan's GDP stood at $9,686.
 Buoyed by high world crude oil prices, GDP growth figures were between 8.9% and 13.5% from 2000 to 2007 before decreasing to 1% to 3% during the 2008 financial crisis, and then rising again from 2010.
 Other major exports of Kazakhstan include wheat, textiles, and livestock.
 Kazakhstan is a leading exporter of uranium.

 Kazakhstan's economy grew by 4.6% in 2014.
 The country experienced a slowdown in economic growth from 2014 sparked by a falling price of oil and the effects of the Russo-Ukrainian War.
 The country devalued its currency by 19% in February 2014.
 Another 22% devaluation occurred in August 2015.
 Kazakhstan was the first former Soviet Republic to repay all of its debt to the International Monetary Fund, 7 years ahead of schedule.

-Kazakhstan weathered the 2008 financial crisis by combining fiscal relaxation with monetary stabilisation.
-In 2009, the government introduced large-scale support measures such as the recapitalisation of banks and support for the real estate and agricultural sectors, as well as for small and medium enterprises (SMEs).
-The total value of the stimulus programs amounted to $21 billion, or 20% of the country's GDP, with $4 billion going to stabilise the financial sector.
+Kazakhstan weathered the 2008 financial crisis by combining fiscal relaxation with monetary stabilization.
+In 2009, the government introduced large-scale support measures such as the recapitalization of banks and support for the real estate and agricultural sectors, as well as for small and medium enterprises (SMEs).
+The total value of the stimulus programs amounted to $21 billion, or 20% of the country's GDP, with $4 billion going to stabilize the financial sector.
 During the Great Recession, Kazakhstan's economy contracted by 1.2% in 2009, but increased to 7.5% and 5% in 2011 and 2012, respectively.
 Kazakhstan's government continued to follow a conservative fiscal policy by controlling budget spending and accumulating oil revenue savings in its Oil Fund – Samruk-Kazyna.
 The 2008 financial crisis forced Kazakhstan to increase its public borrowing to support the economy.
 Public debt increased to 13.4% in 2013 from 8.7% in 2008.
 Between 2012 and 2013, the government achieved an overall fiscal surplus of 4.5%.